Sometimes, we all need a pancake.

 - Repeat with remainder of batter, adding additional fat to the pan as needed.

-- Serve with a drizzle of pure maple syrup and some raspberries or sprinkle of powdered Swerve and berries, or add Almond butter on top for a little extra protein and fat.
+- Serve with a drizzle of pure maple syrup or lower sugar option, Coconut Nectar, sprinkle of powdered Swerve and berries, or add Almond butter on top for a little extra protein and fat.